 · They have an unquenchable anger because they believe that they have been victimized by the targeted parent and whatever they do to protect the children is justified.

 · They have a desire for the court to punish the other parent with court orders that would interfere or block the targeted parent from seeing the children.
 This confirms in the obsessed alienator’s mind that he or she was right all the time.

 · The court’s authority does not intimidate them.

 · The obsessed alienator believes in a highercause, protecting the children at all cost.

-Stage 3 – A Severely Alienated Child of
+Stage 3 – A Severely Alienated Child of Parental Alienation Syndrome

 A Severely Alienated